 Restrictions on partners activities

-We often see that a partnership agreement never quite covers the problem we are solving.
-Restrictive covenants are notoriously difficult to draft and date quickly.
+Restrictive covenants are notoriously difficult to draft.
 A typical restrictive covenant found in a partnership agreement will deal with:

 - Soliciting or employing other partners and staff.

 The main difficulties arise when nothing has been documented or the wording is not clear.
 Surprisingly often the case.
 Where the partnership agreement is silent the starting point regarding all post-termination restrictions and covenants, is that they are void on the grounds of public policy unless they are: